What Will It Look Like?

 This means two things:

-Of course, written texts may emerge from the development process; but the goal of Laboratory-work is to discover what each piece is in action—in its movement, rhythm, shape, and plastic expression—and to incorporate text & language into that, rather than writing a text first and then trying to fit the movement to it.
+Of course, written texts may emerge from the development process, and many types of texts will be used as source material.
+But the goal of Laboratory-work is to discover what each piece is in action—in its movements, rhythms, shapes, and plastic expression—and then to shape text & language to fit that, rather than writing a text first and then trying to fit the embodied expression to it.

 Those are the basics of what Liriope Laboratory will look like.
 To learn more and to get involved, click HERE and HERE!